What is Ring Topology -Types, Components and Working

 There are different types of ring topologies used for specific needs:

-• FDDI (Fiber Distributed Data Interface): This high-speed network uses fiber optics to transfer data in a ring topology. providing fast and secure communication.
+- FDDI (Fiber Distributed Data Interface): This high-speed network uses fiber optics to transfer data in a ring topology.
+It Provides fast and secure communication.
 It is typically used for larger-scale networks.

-• Single Ring: A basic structure where all devices are connected in one single loop.
+- Single Ring: A basic structure connects all devices in one single loop.
 Data travels in one direction, making it simple but vulnerable if a single connection fails.

-• Dual Ring: In a dual ring, two rings run in opposite directions.
-This provides redundancy.
+- Dual Ring: In a dual ring, two rings run in opposite directions.
+This type of ring topology provides redundancy.
 If one ring fails, the other can maintain the connection.

-• Token Ring: This type of network uses token passing for communication and can efficiently handle a larger number of devices.
-It’s commonly used in local area networks (LANs).
+- Token Ring: This type of network uses token passing for communication and can efficiently handle many devices.
+It is commonly used in local area networks (LANs).

 Components of Ring Topology